 You will have heard of probiotics and prebiotics, but have you heard of synbiotics?
 Put simply, synbiotics are a mixture of probiotics and prebiotics that when combined, have a synergistic beneficial effect on the gut microbiome.
 By taking them together in synbiotic form, you’re essentially repopulating your gut with good bacteria while providing that bacteria with the nutrients it needs to work properly.

 Read on to discover everything you need to know about the benefits of taking synbiotics, and find out how to identify the best synbiotic supplements available.

-Probiotics are beneficial strains of live bacteria that the gut needs for optimal health and prebiotics are the plant fibres that the probiotics (bacteria) need to survive and thrive.
+- Probiotics are beneficial strains of live bacteria that the gut needs for optimal health

-Studies have shown that taking a Synbiotic can be an effective treatment for IBS and other digestive issues.
-A Synbiotic can also be beneficial for people who have been on antibiotics, which unfortunately wipe out a significant number of friendly bacteria while trying to eliminate the pathogenic stains that cause illness.
+Studies have shown that taking a synbiotic can be an effective treatment for IBS, and for many other digestive issues.
+Synbiotics can also be beneficial for people who have been on antibiotics, which unfortunately wipe out a significant number of friendly bacteria while trying to eliminate the pathogenic stains.

 There must be a viable number of bacteria in each dose of Synbiotic, the bacteria is measured in colony-forming units or CFUs.

-Our Synbiotic contains 50 billion live bacteria (CFU’s), this is a high dose appropriate for significantly impacting a troubled gut, as opposed to simply offering light support (where 10-20 CFU might suffice).
+Our Gut Probiotic daily synbiotic formula contains 50 billion live bacteria (CFUs).
+This is a high dose appropriate for significantly impacting a troubled gut, as opposed to simply offering light support (where 10-20 CFU might suffice).

-If you still have questions we’re here to help, simply drop us an email at email@example.com or talk to us on live chat, we’re always happy to help.
+If you have any further questions about synbiotics, we’re here to help – simply drop us an email at [email protected] or talk to us on live chat.
+Browse our full collection of gut health supplements today.